 Levonorgestrel (LNG) is a synthetic steroid analogue used in a number of birth control methods.
 Levonorgestrel was first made in the 1960s and has been used as a method of birth control since the 1980s.
-Today it is on the World Health Organization’s List of Essential Medicines, the most important medications needed in a basic health system, and is available as a generic medication.
-In pill form, sold under the brand name “Plan B” among others, LNG can be used as an emergency birth control when taken within 120 hours.
+Today it is on the WHO List of Essential Medicines, and is available as a generic medication.
+LNG sold under the name “Plan B” can be used as an emergency birth control when taken within 120 hours.
 LNG may also be combined with an estrogen to make an oral contraceptive, or used alone as the mini-pill.
 As part of an LNG-releasing IUD, sold as Mirena among others, it is effective for long-term prevention of pregnancy.
-An implantable form of levonorgestrel, Norplant, is available in some countries.
-LNG works as a contraceptive by decreasing ovulation, changing the mucus in the cervix to prevent passage of sperm, and altering the uterine lining.
+LNG works as a contraceptive by decreasing ovulation, changing cervix mucus, and altering the uterine lining.

 The DetectX Levonorgestrel (LNG) Immunoassay kit is designed to quantitatively measure levonorgestrel present in serum, plasma, saliva, urine, dried fecal samples, water, and tissue culture media samples.
 In extracted serum, plasma and fecal samples, the kit measures total LNG (free and bound).